Ash'arism: Later Ash'arism

-Nicholas Heer writes that later Ashʿarite theologians "increasingly attempted to rationalize Islamic doctrine" from about the 12th century onwards.
-Theologians such as al-Taftāzānī and al-Jurjānī argued that the Islamic sacred scriptures (the Quran and the ḥadīth) "must be proven to be true by rational arguments" before being "accepted as the basis of the religion".
+Nicholas Heer writes that later Ash'arite theologians "increasingly attempted to rationalize Islamic doctrine" from about the 12th century onwards.
+Theologians such as al-Taftazani and al-Jurjani argued that the Islamic sacred scriptures (the Qur'an and the hadith) "must be proven to be true by rational arguments" before being "accepted as the basis of the religion".
 Educated Muslims "must be convinced on the basis of rational arguments".
-A series of rational proofs were developed by these Ashʿarite theologians, including proofs for "the following doctrines or propositions":
+A series of rational proofs were developed by these Ash'arite theologians, including proofs for "the following doctrines or propositions":